good7777865/better-suggestions/README.md

 - JSON Text argument suggestions. (`/tellraw`, `/title`)
 - Configurable prioritized suggestions.
 (Applies to `/data`, `/tellraw` and `minecraft:barrier` by default)
 - Hide functions prefixed with `_`.
 (Disabled by default)
-- Remember command when closing chat using `Escape` key.
-(Disabled by default)